sudha-bhargavi/myprojects/README.md

     episode rating.
 Resend the Get request with the new Etag and get the new rating which should be avg value of all non

-    null episodes. in this case just one episode.
+    null episodes.
+In this case just one episode.

 <h4>3rd Part of the Task</h4>